tamago-labs/kilolend/README.md

 ### Core Architecture

-The lending protocol consists of interconnected smart contracts that work together as follows:
+The lending protocol consists of interconnected smart contracts:

 - **Comptroller** – Acts as the central management hub, controlling all market operations including collateral factors, liquidation thresholds, and market configurations.
 It ensures users maintain healthy borrowing positions and prevents risky transactions.
-- **CToken Markets** – Each supported asset (like USDT and stKAIA) has its own market contract that handles deposits, withdrawals, and interest calculations.
+- **CToken Markets** – Each supported asset (like USDT and KAIA) has its own market contract that handles deposits, withdrawals, and interest calculations.
 When users supply assets, they receive cTokens representing their share of the pool.
 - **Risk Models** – Dynamic algorithms adjust borrowing and lending rates per asset class based on utilization.
 Stablecoins use a low base rate with a gradual slope, volatile assets have steeper risk-adjusted curves, and collateral-only assets apply fixed rates for native tokens.
 - **Kilo Oracle** – A Compound V2-compatible oracle supporting three modes: bot (manual prices), Pyth (real-time with staleness checks) and Orakl, with automatic decimal normalization for different token types.

 ### Lending & Borrowing Process

 - **Supplying Assets** works by users depositing their tokens into lending pools to earn interest automatically.
 When they supply assets like USDT, they receive cTokens that represent their share of the pool and can be redeemed anytime for the underlying assets plus accrued interest.
-The interest rates adjust dynamically based on market demand, ensuring competitive returns for lenders.
+Interest rates adjust dynamically based on market demand.

 - **Borrowing Against Collateral** allows users to unlock liquidity from their assets without selling them.
 Users can borrow up to their collateral limit while maintaining healthy ratios to avoid liquidation.
 The system continuously monitors portfolio health and provides clear indicators of borrowing capacity and liquidation risk.

 - **Interest Accrual** happens automatically in real-time without requiring any user interaction.
 Both borrowers and lenders see their positions update continuously as interest compounds

-This all creates a seamless experience that abstracts away the complexity of DeFi.
-By building custom risk models and a multi-mode oracle on top of the proven Compound V2 framework, KiloLend is ready to deliver stablecoin-focused lending with security, efficiency, and simplicity for everyday users.
+This creates a seamless experience that abstracts away the complexity of DeFi while maintaining security and efficiency through proven Compound V2 mechanics.

 ## Backend

-TBD
+KiloLend's backend infrastructure is built on AWS using Infrastructure as Code (CDK) to ensure scalability, reliability, and cost-effectiveness.
+The architecture consists of multiple specialized components that work together to support the decentralized lending protocol, KILO points system, and social features.

+### Infrastructure Overview

+- **AWS CDK Stack** – The entire backend is deployed and managed through AWS CDK (Cloud Development Kit), enabling version-controlled infrastructure that can be easily replicated across environments.
+This approach ensures consistent deployments and simplified maintenance.

+- **ECS Cluster with Auto-Scaling** – Docker containers run specialized bots that monitor the protocol 24/7.
+The cluster automatically scales based on demand and includes health checks to ensure continuous operation.

+- **Serverless APIs** – Lambda functions serve REST APIs that power the Mini Dapp features, including KILO points management, and invite system integration.

+### Bot Infrastructure (ECS Cluster)

+#### **Oracle Bot**
+- **Purpose:** Update on-chain prices for all configured feeds
+- **Data Sources:** CoinMarketCap API
+- **Update Frequency:** Every 2 hours

+#### **Liquidation Bot**
+- **Purpose:** Monitors and executes liquidations to maintain protocol stability
+- **Monitoring:** Continuously scans all borrowing positions every 10 minutes
+- **Trigger Conditions:** Collateral ratio < 1.20 (liquidation threshold)

+#### **KILO Point Bot**
+- **Purpose:** Tracks lending activities and calculates daily KILO point distributions
+- **Event Monitoring:** Real-time tracking of Mint, Redeem, Borrow, RepayBorrow events
+- **Calculation Formula:** `(Base TVL × 50%) + (Net Contribution × 50%) × Invite Multiplier`

+This robust backend architecture ensures KiloLend can handle growth from hundreds to thousands of users while maintaining the reliability, security, and performance required for a DeFi lending protocol with social features.

 ## AI Recommendations